Amerisleep vs. iComfort Mattress Reviews

 - AS4: This medium-soft mattress cushions and hugs sleepers with a four-inch Bio-Pur® comfort layer.
 The Affinity transition layer still targets pressure points like in the AS3, but it’s thinner in this model.
 Sleepers sink into its surface and get excellent relief at pressure points.

 - AS5: The AS5 has an additional fourth layer not found in any other Amerisleep model.
-This Active Flex layer adds cushioning while improving the responsiveness of the deep foam comfort layer— making it a comfortable bed for heavy sleepers.
+This Active Flex layer cushions but acts as a springboard to improve the responsiveness of the thick comfort layer, making it a great mattress for heavy people.

 Amerisleep’s Materials, Cover, and Construction